 If you want to be in the setting of bag PDBs, why not consider that the value of the variables are integers rather that Boolean?
-I.e., consider valuations $\nu: X \to \mathbf{N}$ (or even to R, why not?) instead of $X \to \{0,1\}$; this would seem more natural to me than having this ad-hoc "mix" of Boolean and non-Boolean setting.
+I.e., consider valuations $\nu: X \to N$ (or even to R, why not?) instead of $X \to \{0,1\}$ ; this would seem more natural to me than having this ad-hoc "mix" of Boolean and non-Boolean setting.
 If you consider this then your "reduced polynomial" trick does not seem to work anymore.

 Our objective is to establish the feasibility of bag-probabilistic databases as compared to existing deterministic query processing systems.
-Accordingly, we take our input model from production database systems like Postgresql, Oracle, DB2, SQLServer, etc. (e.g., see \ref{see} on \ref{see} ?), where duplicate tuples are represented as independent entities.
-As a convenient benefit, this leads to a direct translation of TIDBs (which are defined over $\{0,1\}$ inputs).
-Finally, as we mention earlier, an easy generalization exists to encode a bag-PDB in a set-PDB (which then allows for bag inputs).
-Appendix A.
+Accordingly, we take our input model from production database systems like Postgresql, Oracle, DB2, SQLServer, etc. (e.g., see ?? on ??), where duplicate tuples are represented as independent entities.
+As a convenient benefit, this leads to a direct translation of TIDBs (which are defined over {0,1} inputs).
+Finally, as we mention earlier, an easy generalization exists to encode a bag-PDB in a set-PDB (which

 - 1.656 "Thus, from now on we will solely use such vectors...": this seems to be false.
 Moreover you keep switching notation which makes it very hard to read...
-Sometimes it is φ , sometimes it is small w, sometimes it is big W (l.174 or l.722), sometimes the database is $\varphi(D)$, sometimes it is $\varphi_w(D)$, other times it is $D{[w]}$ (l.671), and so on.
+Sometimes it is $\varphi$ , sometimes it is small w, sometimes it is big W (l.174 or l.722), sometimes the database is $\varphi(D)$ , sometimes it is $\varphi_w(D)$ , other times it is $D{[w]}$ (l.671), and so on.